Selling a House With a Lien In San Francisco Bay Area

 If you don’t want property liens to jeopardize a home sale before the closing process, you should discover and settle the liens before you list.

-How to Sell a House with a Property Lien SF Bay Area
+How to Sell a House with a Property Lien San Francisco Bay Area

 Talk to a county clerk who may have access to these records or consult with a real estate agent or an attorney since they may know how to conduct a property lien search early on.